 From the time you are placed under arrest, a specific process is set into motion:

 - Obtaining legal support: You should immediately be given the opportunity to contact an attorney or anyone else you want to inform about your arrest.
 Contrary to popular belief, you are not limited to making one call.

 - Charge or release: The law requires that you either be charged or released within a specified period of time.
 If this time limit is exceeded, your attorney can request your release from a judge.

 - Booking: Law enforcement typically begins by beginning a record-keeping process.
 This includes starting the initial paperwork identifying you and the charges, and it typically includes finger-printing and taking photographs.
 You may be placed in police custody at this time, released on your own recognizance, or released on bail.

 - Initial court hearing: The final stage of the arrest is a hearing in which you enter a plea that determines the next actions by the court.
 If you enter a plea of guilty or no contest, sentencing occurs immediately or at a later date without a trial.
 A not guilty plea requires a trial to be scheduled.

 Contact our experienced attorneys IMMEDIATELY

 Anyone charged with a drug crime needs an experienced criminal defense lawyer who is skilled in this unique area of the law.
-Contact Lotze Mosley, LLP to schedule a free initial appointment to discuss your situation as soon as you are arrested for or charged with a crime.
+Contact Lotze Mosley, LLP to schedule an initial appointment to discuss your situation as soon as you are arrested for or charged with a crime.